sebastian-zieba/PACMAN/joss/paper.md

 The _ima_ files taken in this observation mode consist of a number of nondestructive reads, also known as up-the-ramp samples, each of which we treat as an independent subexposure.
 \autoref{fig:figure1} (left panel) shows an example for the last subexposure when using the spatial scanning together with the expected position of the trace based on the direct image.

-- **Fitting models**: `PACMAN` contains several functions to fit models which are commently used with HST data.
+- **Fitting models**: `PACMAN` contains several functions to fit models which are commonly used with HST data.
 The user can fit models like in \autoref{eq:equation1} to the white light curve or to spectroscopic light curves.
 An example for a raw spectroscopic light curve and fitting \autoref{eq:equation1} to it, can be found in \autoref{fig:figure2}.
 Here some examples for the currently implemented models for the instrument systematics and the astrophysical signal.